 The mass spectra of commercial standards were used to fit the sample data using a constrained linear least-squares solver (lsqnonneg) implemented in MATLAB.
-Estimated fractional abundances of methane-d isotopologues at each time point are shown in Fig. 5A.
-While is not straightforward to quantify the uncertainty in these fractional abundances, comparison of the calculated results for samples #6(1) and 6(2) suggests the random error is unlikely to be so large as to affect our interpretation of the overall trends below.
+Estimated fractional abundances of methane-d isotopologues at each time point are shown in Fig. 4A.
+While it is not straightforward to quantify the uncertainty in these fractional abundances, comparison of the calculated results for samples #6(1) and 6(2) suggests the random error is unlikely to be so large as to affect our interpretation of the overall trends below.
 Some systematic error is likely present as we did not correct the mass spectra for the 13C isotope or for isotopic impurities in the standards.
-Fractional abundances for each of the isotopologues were converted into absolute abundances (Fig. 5B) by multiplying by the methane concentration.
-The proportion of D in methane-bound hydrogen, calculated from the relative isotopologue abundances, is shown in Fig. 6.
+Fractional abundances for each of the isotopologues were converted into absolute abundances (Fig. 4B) by multiplying by the methane concentration.
+The proportion of D in methane-bound hydrogen, calculated from the relative isotopologue abundances, is shown in Fig. 5.

-Methane formed during the early stages of the experiment at 200 °C was primarily C1H4 with some CH3D, whereas at higher temperatures, the isotopologues produced consisted almost exclusively of CD4, CHD3, and CH3D (Fig. 5A and Fig. 6).
-These results suggest that at relatively lower temperatures of ~200 °C, the rate of methane generation approaches or exceeds the rate of D/H exchange between water and kerogen, whereas at higher temperatures, extensive D/H exchange between kerogen (or oils, if they are also precursors of methane) and water occurs prior to methane generation.
+Methane formed during the early stages of the experiment at 200 °C was primarily C1H4 with some CH3D, whereas at higher temperatures the isotopologues produced consisted almost exclusively of CD4, CHD3, and CH3D (Fig. 4A and Fig. 5).
+These results suggest that at relatively lower temperatures of ~200 °C, the rate of methane generation approaches or exceeds the rate of D/H exchange between water and kerogen, whereas at higher temperatures, extensive D/H exchange between kerogen (or petroleum, if it is also a precursor of methane) and water occurs prior to methane generation.
 CD4 became the dominant methane species at temperatures of 300 °C and above, suggesting that more than 50% of all labile, methane-generating sites on kerogen were fully deuterated by this time.
 As discussed above, uncatalyzed CH4–D2O isotopic exchange at this temperature occurs over a much longer timescales than the short (~1 month) duration of our laboratory experiment .
 There is a possibility of mineral catalysis on the surfaces of the source rock powder used in the experiment, which we cannot rule out given the setup of our experiment.
 However, the minimal degree of isotopic exchange observed by Reeves et al. (2012) at temperatures of 323 °C and timescales of ~1 year in the presence of redox-active minerals (pyrite, pyrrhotite, and magnetite) suggests that direct exchange of CH4 with D2O in our experiment is probably unimportant.

 Production of C1H4 in the first stage of the experiment (200 °C) indicates that the earliest “capping” hydrogen derives from kerogen or other H-containing species in the rock as opposed to from the H atoms of water.
 This can only be the case if kerogen has not yet undergone D/H exchange.
 While constraints on timescales of D/H exchange at 200 °C are sparse, the available literature supports this assertion.
 Experiments conducted with model hydrocarbons indicate that D/H exchange of carbon-bound H at 200 °C takes at least several decades, much longer than the heating time in our experiment (Sessions et al., 2004; Schimmelmann et al., 2006; Sessions, 2016; and refs. therein).

 Production of C1H4 and CH3D appeared to cease by midway through the 300 °C stage (time point #4, 284 hours), or was overshadowed by the generation of much larger quantities of the higher isotopologues.
-Continued (though relatively minor) production of methane that was not fully-deuterated (CHD3 and CH3D, Fig. 5B) suggests that the kerogen (or oil) from which methane was generated still did not fully exchange before methane formed.
+Continued (though relatively minor) production of methane that was not fully-deuterated (CHD3 and CH3D, Fig. 4B) suggests that the kerogen (or petroleum) from which methane was generated still did not fully exchange before methane formed.